 Greenworks Lawn Mower Deck is Plugged with Grass

 Your Greenworks will give you a bad cut when your mower deck is plugged with grass.
-This is because there is no longer sufficient area under your deck for the blades to create good air flow needed to give a good precise cut.
+This is because there is no longer sufficient area under your deck for the blades to create the good airflow needed to give a good precise cut.

 A plugged mower deck can also wear on your motor and cause it to work harder when having to turn the blade through the grass clippings under the deck.